ThomasAlban/kmpeek/README.md

 ## Alpha Release

-These are the things I still need to do before an alpha release:
+These are the things I still need to do before an alpha release.
+Some of these are pretty quick and easy but others more difficult!

 - [ ] Finish checkpoint editor
-- [ ] Finish Table viewer
+- [ ] Finish Table viewer (+ export/import CSV)
 - [ ] Route editor
+- [ ] Camera preview
+- [ ] Names for objects
 - [ ] Edit tools (such as drawing lines of points)
 - [ ] Undo/Redo
 - [ ] Saving back to KMP format